Rather than scrapping your treasured shotgun or prized rifle, why not have it deactivated?

-Deactivation can only be done legally (by virtue of our experience and compliance with proof house and our RFD certification) carried out by gunsmiths such as SFB Firearms.
+Deactivation can only be done legally (by virtue of our experience, compliance with the Proof House and our RFD certification) carried out by professionals such as SFB Systems..

 Any firearm deactivated before the new specifications implemented in the UK in June 2018 will be classed as a ‘defectively deactivated’ firearm and cannot be sold, purchased or gifted.

 Firearms that do meet the 2018 specification and offered for sale must be accompanied by a deactivation certificate.